danielopq/sunnyside/README.md

 ## My process

-I created the website entirely for the desktop version.
-Once all of the elements were in place and met the design requirements, I adapted it to the mobile version using just a CSS media query.
+I developed the website initially for the desktop version, ensuring all elements were correctly implemented and aligned with the design specifications.
+After finalizing the desktop layout and functionality, I adapted the website for mobile devices using CSS media queries.
+This approach allowed me to create a responsive design that maintained the integrity of the original layout while optimizing usability and aesthetics for smaller screens.

 ### Built with

-- Adobe dreamweaver / visual studio code
+- visual studio code
 - Adobe photoshop
 - Figma
 - Git